The rebrand project

 Agreed on a direction

+A creative decision with input from design leadership is agree: to pursue the boldest version under a warm colour scheme.
 I iterated and refined, then quickly prototyped and tested the designs with our social media team.
 They are a small but mighty team that use our product as their everyday tool, and they gave me good 'user' insight.

 The principles: